What Is A Luau?

-While the Feast at Mokapu is a relative newcomer on the Maui luau scene, this celebration is far from unpolished.
+While the Feast at Mokapu is a relative newcomer to the Maui luau scene, this celebration is far from unpolished.
 Located at the chic Andaz hotel, the Feast at Mokapu seamlessly blends luxury and luau- and breaks the mold of what a luau typically looks like.

 Curated culinary delights, intimate table service, handcrafted cocktails, and riveting Hawaiian entertainment are the hallmarks of the Feast at Mokapu.
-Located on the oceanfront at Mokapu Beach, this first-rate show details Polynesian voyagers’ journey to Hawaii how they came to settle in South Maui.
+Located on the oceanfront at Mokapu Beach, this first-rate show details Polynesian voyagers’ journey to Hawaii and how they came to settle in South Maui.
 Before the show, guests can partake in Hawaiian craft demonstrations or enjoy a cocktail from the open bar while reveling in the location’s beachfront scenery.
 With smaller guest counts and superb quality put into every detail, the Feast at Mokapu has carved a niche into the Maui luau scene by providing one of the island’s most intimate, upscale experiences.

 Andaz executive chef Isaac Bancaco crafted the three-course family-style meal at the Feast at Mokapu.
 The elevated island cuisine here includes the likes of ahi poke, poi, kalua pig, fresh fish, Kauai prawns, and much more.
 Save room for the tasty haupia tarts and chocolate cake served at dessert.

 The Feast at Mokapu is nestled between the luxurious Andaz resort and the sands of Mokapu Beach.
 Guests sit facing the ocean, which makes for fantastic views at every turn.

-- Shows are only available Tuesdays, Thursdays, and Sundays.
+- Shows are only available on Tuesdays, Thursdays, and Sundays.

 - The total duration is approximately 2.5 hours.